-Now when I was a kid, if you pinged a girl’s whuffie without asking permission first, you’d have gotten smacked across the face.
+Now, when I was a kid, if you pinged a girl’s whuffie without asking permission first, you’d have gotten smacked across the face.

-According to Tara, who borrows the term from a science fiction novel by Boing Boing blogger Cory Docotrow, whuffie is currency in digital world.
+According to Tara Hunt, who borrows the term from a science fiction novel by Boing Boing blogger Cory Docotrow, whuffie is currency in digital world.

-When I pinged Tara’s whuffie, which in this case just meant that I Googled her name in quotes for an exact phrase match, I found all kinds of content she had created, and that others had created about her.
+When I pinged Tara Hunt’s whuffie, which in this case just meant that I Googled her name in quotes for an exact phrase match, I found all kinds of content she had created and that others had created about her.
 And those search results formed the basis of online reputation management in digital marketing.

-The fact is, someone’s probably pinging your whuffie right now, and you don’t even know it.
-Because in the digital world much of what you’ve done, and how others feel about it, is being collected, stored and made public.
-The only thing you can do about it is be nice, so there’s not that much bad stuff people can say about you.
+Because in digital marketing, your online reputation, which is much of what you’ve done and how others feel about it, is being collected, stored, and made public.
+The only thing you can do about it is be nice, so there’s not much bad stuff people can say about you.

-It all made good sense to me, and I was so intrigued by Tara, aka @missrogue’s way of looking at social media that I placed an advance order for her book (it wasn’t out yet) and invited her to present at my New Media Master Class via Twitter, which she graciously accepted.
+It all made good sense to me, and I was so intrigued by Tara Hunt, aka @missrogue’s way of looking at social media that I placed an advance order for her book (it wasn’t out yet) and invited her to present at my Digital Marketing Master Class, which she graciously accepted.

 - Turn that bullhorn around.
 People don’t want to be treated like numbers, which is why they go to their friends for advice.
 It’s about trust.
 Your friends aren’t trying to sell you something.
 Friend aren’t impersonal.
-Your firends care about you.
+Your friends care about you.

 - Turn it around now, because news travels faster through social networks than any other channel.
 Check out Direct2Dell, which turned the whuffie deficit from the Jeff Jarvis Dell Hell blog storm, to a whuffie making machine.

-- The web is killing mass marketing. because you can’t effectively address the interests of individuals with a message that appeals to the broadest possible audience.
+- The web is killing mass marketing, because you can’t effectively address the interests of individuals with a message that appeals to the broadest possible audience.

 - Inject fun into the experience people have with your brand.
 Hide hypothetical “easter eggs” on your website for people to find, and talk about.
 Do something like Flickr’s International Talk Like a Pirate Day.